 When you write so quickly and never look back, you miss things.
 You will call a character’s brother “Chad” in one chapter and “Charlie” in another.
 You’ll write a character walked out of a room, only to magically be back in the room a paragraph later.
 And how long was Aunt Martha’s hair in Chapter 2?
 Which side was the hot guy’s dimple on again?
 You may not remember—and that’s okay!
 Inconsistencies add up when you are not allowing yourself time to revise.
 I had more than a fair share of characters reappearing in rooms when I went to revise my NaNo project.

 Be patient with yourself and with your work, and give it the time it deserves.
 This may mean 3 more drafts; maybe 10.
-You only get one shot to query—make sure your work is edited, revised, and polished to perfection before you ever hit “send”.
+You only get one shot to query—make sure your work is edited, revised, and polished to perfection before you ever hit “send”. - You need more than a manuscript to query.

 But I wrote the darn thing!
 Yes, you wrote the darn thing.
 I will say once more that that accomplishment is big, special, and worth celebrating.
 You are worth celebrating.